 Shopify tracks every part of the customer order, so merchants don’t have to copy and paste customer info and addresses, duplicate effort, or integrate any third-party systems.

 Shopify merchants can show exact rates from carriers or offer flat rate shipping to customers.
 Either way, merchants get to maintain control at checkout while offering various shipping speeds to customers.

 Shopify merchants can print labels from their phone or computer using a thermal label or desktop printer.
 Then it’s ready to be affixed to the box and shipped to the customer.

 By purchasing shipping insurance, you’re able to protect your orders.
 Shipping insurance protects against loss, theft, and damage.
 You can purchase insurance for up to $5,000 in coverage.

 Users that have the Shopify, Advanced Shopify, or Plus plan have $200 worth of insurance automatically included on eligible labels at no additional cost.

 International shipping features

 Shopify has made it even easier for merchants to operate internationally in recent years.
 New tools have been added to Shopify Market Pro to make the global shopping and shipping experience easier for businesses and shoppers.
 Shopify Market Pro users can manage compliance, tariffs, and more.
 Recently, Shopify rolled out tax and duty being calculated at checkout.

 And as previously mentioned, Shopify has a relationship with DHL which offers better international shipping at a lower rate.

-Today’s most popular couriers integrate directly with Shopify, making it easier for businesses to ship their products.
+Today’s most popular carriers integrate directly with Shopify, making it easier for businesses to ship their products.
 USPS, UPS, DHL, and FedEx all integrate with Shopify.
-International couriers like Canada Post, Hermes, Sendle and Colissimo also integrate with Shopify.
+International carriers like Canada Post, Hermes, Sendle and Colissimo also integrate with Shopify.